kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 	return data
 ```

-Other functions, which are called only from python code should not fullfil this requirement.
+Other functions, which are called only from python code should not fulfill this requirement.

 ### Best Practice
 To facilitate the general re-usability of your code, use always use the same (default) label (e.g.: see DEFAULT_IO_DATA_LABEL in [constans.py](constants.py)